telerik/winforms-docs/chat/customizing-appearance/accessing-and-customizing-elements.md

 The **ItemFormatting** event can be used to access and change the styling of the message item elements.

->note Due to the UI virtualization, the event needs to be handled with an *if-else* statement so that the applied settings are reset for elements which will not be customized.
+>tip Due to the UI virtualization, the event needs to be handled with an *if-else* statement so that the applied settings are reset for elements which will not be customized.
 >

 #### Customizing The Main Item Elements